Reaching the 37th week of pregnancy with both of my boys felt like a big milestone.

 That all changed several years ago, when medical experts changed the rules for pregnant moms.
 No longer was the goal of many pregnant moms to reach the 37th week of pregnancy.
 The goal line was pushed back to 39 weeks, because new research showed that babies still had a lot of growing to do at weeks 37 and 38.
 The baby’s brain and lungs, for example, were still developing.

-It’s important to note that some babies need to be delivered early because the mother or baby is at risk for complications.
+It’s important to note that some babies need to be delivered early.
+This may be because the mother or baby is at risk for complications.
 But if there are no complications, inducing labor or scheduling a C-section before 39 weeks should be avoided, because the baby is still growing, according to Choosing Wisely, an initiative of the American Board of Internal Medicine (ABIM) Foundation.

 Babies born at 37 or 38 weeks run a greater risk of having feeding problems or needing respiratory support, compared to babies born full-term (between 39 to 41 weeks.)